 If a business is looking to get a new team up and running quickly or create a new satellite office in a new city, choosing a coworking space initially can be a great way of testing the water before investing time and money on an extensive build-out.

 Many businesses embrace the coworking culture for just this reason, as they are able to outsource business functions and spaces without bringing it in-house.

-Coworking spaces also offer an opportunity to network with other businesses to find collaboration, or perhaps your next investor or employee.
-Many shared spaces also hold weekly network events, socials, training seminars and expert discussions.
+Coworking spaces also offer an opportunity to network with other businesses to find collaboration, or perhaps the next investor or employee.
+Many shared spaces also hold weekly network events, socials, training seminars, and expert discussions.

-If you offer flexible renting options and host networking events like this, don’t be surprised when your space is one of the most popular in town.
+So, if you offer flexible renting options and host networking events like this, chances are that your place is one of the most popular in town.

-Some people have commented that they expected coworking spaces to work a bit like a battery farm, with workers crammed in and desks shoved into all available space.
+Some people have commented that they expected coworking spaces to work a bit like a beehive, with workers crammed in and desks shoved into all available space.